slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Transactions
 This cannot be stressed enough for most ecommerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
 Either everything passes or nothing passes.
-Every transactional action must executed in a transaction
+Every transactional action must executed in a transaction.
+This is implementation through the usage of the

 ### Coding